Explainer

 If every hungry ghost festival gives you the creeps, here are some tips to safeguard your home this seventh month.

 It’s that time of the year again: the seventh month.
-The gates of hell are open, which means getai performances, offerings aplenty, and of course, countless rituals to protect ourselves from these freshly released spirits.
+The gates of the netherworld are open, which means getai performances, offerings aplenty, and of course, countless rituals to protect ourselves from these freshly released spirits.

 If you’ve ever attended a Taoist funeral, you’ll know that bells and chanting form a big part of the procession.
 Something that sounds a lot like these prayer bells?
 Wind chimes.

-The loud ringing of the bells are believed to help guide spirits into the afterlife, so unless you want these spirits to think you’re calling out to them, it’s best not to hang any wind chimes around the house.
+The loud ringing of the bells is believed to help guide spirits into the afterlife, so unless you want these spirits to think you’re calling out to them, it’s best not to hang any wind chimes around the house.
+Perhaps if you’re the kind who falls asleep to wind chimes, maybe try playing the sound via YouTube.
+The spirit world probably can’t hear digital noises.

-Arguably what makes a house a home, renovations are a great way for homeowners to inject a little personality into their new abode.
-As tempting as it may be to turn that spare utility room into a study though, you may want to put it off for the month.
+Arguably, this is what makes a house a home.
+Renovations are a great way for homeowners to inject a little personality into their new abode.
+As tempting as it may be to turn that spare utility room into a study, though, you may want to put it off for the month.
 Because of the noise and commotion they create, renovations are believed to attract spirits.

 seventh monthImage credit: cheesindavecanon